tandriamil/BrFAST/README.md

   that were explored are in blue, the starting empty set is in red, those that were pruned are in orange, and those that satisfy the sensitivity threshold are in green.
-- Passing the mouse over an attribute set shows its informations, and clicking on it opens a new tab with additional information about this attribute set.
+- Passing the mouse over an attribute set shows its information, and clicking on it opens a new tab with additional information about this attribute set.